My Favourite Beaches 'Near Me' Penbryn Beach (National Trust)

 If you’ve stayed with us at Top of the Woods, you’ll know I’m a bit obsessed with woodlands and waterfalls!
 One of the things I love most about Penbryn is the beautiful woodland walk leading down to the beach, complete with a huge waterfall that once powered an old watermill further up the valley.

 It’s a great place to let Dylan and Dirk off the lead for a run through the woods, which they absolutely love.
-In spring, the woodland is carpeted with wild garlic and bluebells, making it even more magical.
+In spring, the woodland is carpeted with wild garlic and bluebells, adding a touch of magic.
 If you’re up for a longer hike, you can pick up the Pembrokeshire Coast Path here and head towards Tresaith for even more breathtaking views to the south or Llangrannog to the north.

-Penbryn is part of the Wales Coast Path, and if you head south, you’ll discover the stunning beach—Tresaith.
+Penbryn is indeed part of the Wales Coast Path.
+If you head south, you’ll discover the stunning beach—Tresaith.

-It’s beautiful with its own waterfall tumbling directly onto the beach, great for a natural outdoor shower to wash off the salty sea from swimming.
-There are plenty of rock pools for the natural adventure kids and adults alike.
-And if you fancy a good pint and some food, there’s a great little dog-friendly pub where you can even order a sausage for your four-legged friend—trust me there little hairy face light up!
-(I mean the pooches not the men!)
-It’s easy to get distracted by the stunning beauty along this wild coastline on route.
+It’s beautiful, with its own waterfall cascading directly onto the beach.
+It's great for a natural outdoor shower to wash off the salty sea from swimming.
+There are plenty of rock pools for curious kids and adults alike.
+If you fancy a good pint and some food, there’s a delightful dog-friendly pub.
+You can even order a sausage for your four-legged friend—trust me, their little hairy faces light up!
+(I mean the pooches, not the men!)
+It’s easy to get distracted by the stunning beauty along this wild coastline on the route.

 3. Doubles in Size at Low Tide